 Barcelona seems to find its way onto most people’s itineraries… and for good reason.
 It has a vibrant food scene, fantastic art and architecture, great Mediterranean weather and beautiful beaches.
-And it’s simply a great destination for a family trip!
+And it’s simply a great destination for a weekend trip!

 In the map below you can find our best addresses and itineraries of Barcelona.